 Certain of the Company's financial instruments are measured at fair value in the financial statements.
-The fair values of these instruments are based on valuations that include inputs that can be classified within one of three levels of a hierarchy established by U.S. generally accepted accounting principles.
+The fair values of these instruments are based on valuations that include inputs that can be classified within one of three levels of a hierarchy.
 The following are the levels of the hierarchy and a brief description of the type of valuation information ("inputs") that qualifies a financial asset or liability for each level: